 Higher Education CIOs and Aspiring Chief Information Officers Courses

-The Center for Technology Leadership (CTL) will be holding the Leadership and the Higher Education CIO and Technology Leadership: A Foundation for Aspiring Chief Information Officers courses at the Hampton Inn in Albany in October.
+The Center for Technology Leadership (CTL) will be holding the Leadership and the Higher Education CIO and Technology Leadership: A Foundation for Aspiring Chief Information Officers courses at Excelsior College's Washington DC Center.

-To make a reservation, please contact the Hampton Inn directly and reference Excelsior College.
+To make a reservation, please contact the Embassy Suites directly:

 Travel and Transportation

-Should you choose to drive, the hotel offers free parking.
-You may find it helpful to use Google Maps for directions.
+Should you choose to drive, the hotel offers self-parking for $40 per day.

-The Capital District Transportation Authority (CDTA) offers an easy and inexpensive way to travel around the Capital Region.
-Bus schedules and routes are available on the CTDA Web site.
+The DC Metro system offers an easy and inexpensive way to travel around the city.
+Schedule, route, and fare information is available on the Washington Metropolitan Area Transit Authority site.

 Technology Leadership: A Foundation for Aspiring CIOs

 Sharon E. Blanton is a higher education leader with over 25 years experience designing, developing, and managing information technology and instructional technology solutions.
-Currently the CIO at Portland State University, she previously served as CIO for the Pima Community College District and Scottsdale Community College.
+Currently the Vice President and CIO at Hawaii Pacific University, she previously served as CIO for Portland State University, the Pima Community College District, and Scottsdale Community College.
 A Frye Fellow, Sharon is very active in EDUCAUSE and has served on the board/steering committees for organizations such as the Arizona Educational Media Association, Northwest Academic Computing Consortium (NWACC), Organization for Educational Technology and Curriculum (OETC), and WCET.

 Sharon holds a PhD in Higher Education Administration from Capella University, a M.Ed in Instructional Technology from the University of Virginia, and a BA in Instructional Technology and Mass Communication from Towson University